f0nzie/tikz_favorites/README.md

 ## Deployment of website in GitHub Pages (GHP)
 This is a very interesting article about publshing your TikZ site: [Simple deployment to GH Pages](https://www.gnu.org/software/make/manual/html_node/Conditional-Syntax.html).
-I chose to publish it in `/docs` instead of the `public` folder because it is much easier.
-GHP does not allow to publish a website on the `public` folder, unfortunately.
+I chose to publish it in `/docs` instead of the `public` folder because it is much easier to deploy.
+GHP does not allow to publish a website on a folder named `public`, unfortunately.

 ## Thanks.
 Original repository and idea